muttequrashi/Autonomous-Driving-Turtlebot3/README.md

 # Autonomous-Driving Turtlebot3 Using Camera based Lane Tracking

+Supervised by: @renatojmsdh @duverneraphael @joako1991 Submitted By: @muttequrashi @husein-loubani

 ![Cover](images/cover.png)

 ## Project Goal
-Autonomous Driving of a Ground Differential Robot by Perception based on [Autorace Challenge][1]
+Autonomous Driving of a Ground Differential Robot by Perception based on [Autorace Challenge][1].
+Main task was to detect the lanes and make the robot follow lane and complete the mission.
+In the circuit provided robot has to go through a low light tunnel also.